Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Discussion

 \textbf{Limitations and future work}.
 While our primary goal in proposing this dataset is to facilitate comprehensive evaluation, it remains relatively small in size and is primarily focused on English.
 A more in-depth analysis of detection performance across different languages and gender representations is crucial for a more comprehensive evaluation.
 These aspects are essential for future research to enhance the dataset's applicability and generalizability.
 For future work, we also plan to: (1) incorporate additional AI-audio detection models, including those targeting advanced audio editing techniques designed to bypass detection systems; (2) explore innovative methods to further improve generalizability; and (3) address realistic challenges and risks in deploying the proposed method in real-world scenarios, such as evaluating the robustness of models against common or adversarial corruptions.
 These efforts will contribute to the development of more effective strategies to combat AI-generated audio threats.

 \textbf{Data license considerations.}.
-Since our dataset is sourced from various models, each may be subject to different distribution licenses and usage restrictions.
-Throughout the data collection process, we ensured strict adherence to all relevant usage policies.
-We have also made the dataset accessible to everyone, either directly via the provided link or indirectly through the original sources.
-However, as these policies are frequently refined and updated, we will ensure that our published dataset remains in full compliance with the latest regulations.
-Additionally, we will reference the usage policies of the respective API providers to ensure that users are informed of any potential restrictions.
+Since our dataset is sourced from various models, each may be subject to distinct distribution licenses and usage restrictions.
+Throughout the data collection process, we strictly adhered to all relevant usage policies.
+The dataset is made accessible either directly through the provided link or indirectly via the original sources.
+To account for the evolving nature of these policies, we are committed to keeping the published dataset fully compliant with the latest regulations.
+Additionally, we will reference the usage policies of the respective API providers to inform users about any potential restrictions.